Want secure Wi-Fi?

 - If your device already has internet connectivity, use the configuration utility to automatically configure your device for osuwireless.

-- If your device does not have internet connectivity, connect to WiFi@OSU, open a web browser, and upon being redirected to a login page, click on Secure Network Access to access the configuration utility.
+- If your device does not have internet connectivity, connect to WiFi@OSU, open a web browser and go to wireless.osu.edu, and upon being redirected to a login page, click on "Connect to osuwireless" to access the configuration utility.

 Parents, Guests and Visitors:

-- Connect to WiFi@OSU, open a web browser, and upon being redirected to a login page, review the acceptable use policy and then log in as a guest.
+- Connect to WiFi@OSU, open a web browser and go to wireless.osu.edu, and upon being redirected to a login page, review the acceptable use policy and then log in as a guest.

 - After logging in, your device will be allowed 12 hours of internet access after which you will need to log in again.